codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 Now when you create a new pipeline, you can also select which pipeline template will be used as an initial pipeline definition:

 >**NOTE**:
- Selecting a pipeline template applies the template's setting when the pipeline is created.
-Subsequent changes to the pipeline template _do not_ effect pipelines already created from that template.
+ Selecting a pipeline template, applies the template's settings when the pipeline is created.
+Subsequent changes to the pipeline template _do not_ impact pipelines already created from that template.

 {% include
 image.html